jakubkopczyk/architecture-samples-test-automation/README.md

     ./gradlew downloadAndGenerateReport
-Cluecumber report is saved in `build/reports/cucumber/test` Cucumber standard report is saved in `build/reports/cucumber`
+Cluecumber report is saved in `build/reports/cucumber/test` Cucumber standard report is saved in `build/reports/cucumber` If there will be any problem with generating report, please delete the previous report from the device using

+    ./gradlew deleteExistingCucumberReports
 ### To run all End-to-End tests written without Cucumber (e.g. unit tests)
     ./gradlew connectedCheck